By Justin Pritchard, CFP® in Montrose, CO

 Consider safety nets: Generally, using your home equity to fund retirement is risky.
 But when there’s a substantial difference between what you have and what you need, it can make sense.
 Sometimes it’s smart to consider your home equity as a backup plan.
 If you face major medical expenses or other unexpected costs, that money can help you out of a tight spot.
-To access the funds, you might be able to use a home equity loan or a reverse mortgage, you may have additional assets.
+To access the funds, you might be able to use a home equity loan or a reverse mortgage, you may have access to funds.

 Combine strategies: Cutting spending, working longer, or withdrawing more—on its own—may not solve your problem.
 It’s best to combine several different strategies.
 That way, the changes don’t need to be as drastic.
 For example, if you move to a slightly less expensive area and work part-time for an extra year or two, you might only need to withdraw 4.1% of your savings each year to make the numbers work.

-There are several other approaches, including trying to earn more on your investments, but that requires some good fortune (and it can end up badly).
-The point here isn’t to show you every possible way to retire on $500k, but instead, to demonstrate that it’s possible and show how it might look.
+There are several other approaches, including trying to earn more on your investments by taking bigger risks, but that requires some good luck (and it can end up badly).
+The point here isn’t to show you every possible way to retire with $500k in assets, but instead, to demonstrate that it’s possible and show how it might look.